youshengCode/IfcToolbox.Doc/docs/README.md

 ## Free and Open

 IfcToolbox is a .Net kit of simple tools for processing IFC files.
-It provides tools to optimize, convert, split, relocate and anonymize IFC files easily.
+It provides tools to optimize, convert, split, relocate, anonymize and validate IFC files easily.
 Based on open-source libraries like [Xbim](https://docs.xbim.net/) and [IfcOpenShell](http://ifcopenshell.org/).

 IfcToolbox is one of the proposals in [openBIM Marketplace - buildingSMART Technical](https://technical.buildingsmart.org/misc/openbim-marketplace/).
 Thank you all for ❤️ IFC Toolbox and bring IFC Toolbox to buildingSMART International Summit 2021.